neuronsimulator/nrn/pythonbasics.rst

     help(fib)

+.. _classes

 Classes
 -------

 Objects are instances of a "class".
 They are useful for encapsulating ideas, and mostly for having multiple instances of a structure.
-Usually you will have an __init__() method.
+Usually you will have an ``__init__()`` method.
 Also note that every method of the class will have "self" as the first argument.
 While "self" has to be listed in the argument list of a class's method, you do not pass a "self" argument when calling any of the class's methods; instead, you refer to those methods as ``self.method_name``.

 .. code-block::
     python